 Pension fund assets are invested primarily in fixed income and equity securities.
 Asset allocation between fixed income and equity securities is adjusted based on the expected life of the plan and the expected retirement dates of the plan participants.
 Currently, the weighted average asset allocation across all plans targets for 65% to 73% (2014 - 64% to 71%) investment in fixed income securities, 25% to 33% (2014 - 25% to 32%) investment in equities through mutual funds, and 2% to 3% (2014 - 3% to 4%) in other investments.
 Our pension funds do not invest directly in our shares, but may invest indirectly as a result of the inclusion of our shares in certain investment funds.
 All of our plan assets are measured at their fair value using inputs described in the fair value hierarchy in note 20.
 At December 31, 2015, \$339.7 (December 31, 2014 - \$376.5) of our plan assets were measured using level 1 inputs of the fair value hierarchy and \$25.6 (December 31, 2014 - \$16.8) of our plan assets were measured using level 2 inputs of the fair value hierarchy.
-More than 98% of the plan assets are held with financial institutions with a Standard and Poor's long-term rating of A- or above at December 31, 2015.
-The remaining assets are held with financial institutions where ratings are not available.
+More than 98% of the plan assets are held with financial institutions where ratings are not available.
 For these institutions, Celestica monitors counterparty risk based on the diversification of plan assets.
 These plan assets are maintained in segregated accounts by a custodian that is independent from the fund managers.
 We believe that the counterparty risk is low.